sangria-graphql/sangria-relay-playground/README.md

 you can execute a GraphQL queries and see the results of it's execution.

 This is just a small demonstration.
 It really gets interesting when you start to play with the schema on the server side.
 Fortunately it's pretty easy to do.
-Since it's a simple Play application, all it takes to start playground locally and start playing with schema is this:
+Since it's a simple Play application using webpack, all it takes to start playground locally and start playing with schema is this:

 ```bash
 $ git clone https://github.com/ykad4/sangria-relay-playground.git